Cethana Dam: Hydroelectric power station

-Part of the MerseyForth scheme that comprises seven hydroelectric power stations, the Cethana Power Station is the fifth station in the scheme.
-The power station is located underground and is supplied with water from Lake Cethana, the Wilmot Power Station located below Lake Gairdner, and uncontrolled flow from the Forth River.
-Water from the station is returned to the Forth River through a tailrace tunnel which has a tailrace gate structure at the outlet portal.
+The Cethana Power Station is part of the MerseyForth scheme that comprises seven run-of-the-river hydroelectric power stations and one mini-hydro power station.
+The sixth station in the scheme, the Cethana Power Station is located underground and is supplied with water from Lake Cethana, from the Wilmot Power Station located below Lake Gairdner, and uncontrolled flow from the Forth River.
+Water from the Cethana power station is returned to the Forth River through a tailrace tunnel which has a tailrace gate structure at the outlet portal.

-The power station was commissioned in 1971 by the Hydro Electric Corporation (TAS) and the station has one Fuji Francis turbine, with a generating capacity of 100 MW of electricity.
+The power station was commissioned in 1971 by the Hydro Electric Corporation (TAS) and the station has one Fuji Francis-type turbine, with a generating capacity of 100 MW of electricity.
 The station output, estimated to be 434 GWh annually, is fed to the outdoor switchyard via a three single-phase 13.8 kV/220 kV Fuji generator transformer.